dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 }
 {% endprettify %}

-The Dart code creates Person objects like this:
+Dart code might create Person objects like this:

 {% prettify dart %}
 Person jerome = new Person()